2022 - 2024 Fellows in Clinical Informatics

-Funded with generous support from an unrestricted grant from Hewlett Packard and the Stanford Department of Medicine.
+Funded with generous support from the Stanford Departments of Medicine and Pediatrics.

 Nymisha Chilukuri, MD

 Nymisha Chilukuri grew up in Toronto, Canada.
 She has a BS from University of Toronto.
 She completed her medical school, residency in Pediatrics and fellowship training in General Academic Pediatrics at Johns Hopkins University School of Medicine, during which time she was an Armstrong Institute Patient Safety and Quality Scholar.
 Her operational and research interests are to use clinical informatics to improve access to equitable care for children with chronic conditions in underserved communities.